-Cadbury had started to outgrow the Birmingham factory and began looking for land to build its new premises.
+Cadbury starts to outgrow the Birmingham factory and begins looking for land to build its new premises.

 The brothers, keen to move away from the grubby conditions of the city, set about building their "factory in a garden" to provide a clean and healthy working environment for employees.

-They buy land 4 miles from Birmingham and name the new factory Bourneville.
+They buy land 4 miles from Birmingham and name the new factory Bournville.

 Cadbury built 24 houses for their key workers before building another 300 houses to form Bournville Village.
-It was important that they looked after there workers and went to great lengths to do this.
+It was important that they looked after their workers and went to great lengths to do this.

 Philantropist George Cadbury purchased the Daily News and used it to campaign for old age pensions and against sweat labour.
 As a pacifist, Cadbury was also a strong opponent of the Boer War and used this paper to urge the British government against War.

 First Dairy Milk is launched

 George Cadbury paid £60,000 into a pension fund for his employees.
-He wanted to ensure every worker was looked after properly and ensure they lived a good life.
-He donated much of fortune to charities, hospitals and his devoted workforce.
+He wanted to ensure every worker was looked after properly and that they lived a good life.
+He donated much of his fortune to charities, hospitals, and his devoted workforce.

-George Cadbury died at Northfield Manor on 24th October.
+George Cadbury dies at Northfield Manor on 24th October.

 James Cadbury is born.

 His family are no longer involved in the chocolate business with his family known for their generosity and philanthropy.

 Cadbury becomes part of Mondelēz International after a hostile takeover and controversy.
-The much loved British firm is now in hands of American owners who make a number of promise including that to keep open British factories.
+The much loved British firm is now in hands of the American owners who make a number of promise including that to keep open British factories.

 Within weeks of the takeover going through, Kraft announced it was going to close the Somerdale factory.
 Four hundred jobs were lost.

-Love Cocoa is launched in July 2016 built on the principals of the ethical company Cadbury originally was.
+Love Cocoa is launched in July 2016, built on the strong ethical foundations that Cadbury initially espoused.